MSCA-LIKE/OpenScienceTrainingCourse/03_seminar2/notes/notes.md

 # Seminar 2: Data Science Principles

-This is the script of Seminar 2, based on the first course held in October 2020.
+This notes are based on the first course held in October 2020.

-> This script includes notes about the seminar.
-Notes are shown as block quotes, like this text.
+> Notes about the seminar itself are shown as block quotes, like this text.

 > The seminar was held online and was limited to 9 participants.
 This format allows for discussion between the participants.
 Participants were encouraged to use video to help enable interaction and questions.